logikal/alcofall/README.md

 ### It's good to be the king
 The King(s) must drink, and is responsible for advancing to the next round

+### We Three Kings
+If there are 3 kings, they all must drink 3 times.

 ### The asshole
 If anyone advances to the next round that isn't the King, they must drink